Probabilistic Tsunami Design Zone Maps for the State of Hawaiʻi

 Sign Up To Get Updates

-If you’re interested in being notified about Project milestones, please contact Office of Planning at (808) 587-2846 to be added to the mailing list.
+If you’re interested in being notified about Project milestones, please subscribe to the Office of Planning and Sustainable Development’s newsletter.